Phil Craig: Leader of South Africa’s Referendum Party

 41:41.69 – Phil Craig

-You know now that they can’t play for the sports team because they’re of color.
-They can’t get into university because they’re of color.
-They can’t get a job in certain sectors because they’re on color and eventually at some point you go well look I could just go live somewhere else and and and and and and I don’t have any of this and and that course is the great failing because the know the state thing is well hang on a second but you know.
+Now that they can’t play for the sports team because of their own color, they can’t get into university because of their own color.
+They can’t get a job in certain sectors because of their color, and eventually at some point you go well look, I could just go live somewhere else, and I don’t have any of this, that course is the great failing because the state thing is well, hang on a second but..

 41:43.30 – Brian David Crane